 b.
-Treated Diamonds: Treated Diamonds shall be disclosed as either "Treated" or with specific reference to the particular Treatment.
+Treated Diamonds shall be disclosed as either "Treated" or with specific reference to the particular Treatment.

 The description shall be equally conspicuous as the word(s) "Diamond".
 Any special care requirements that the Treatment creates shall be disclosed.
-Points to consider:

 - Any term that is designed to disguise that Treatment has occurred, or to imply that a Treatment is part of the normal polishing process, or that misleads the consumer in any way, must not be used.
-For example, the term "improved" must not be used to describe a Treated Diamond. - The placement of the description of the treatment is not prescribed in the Code of Practices, providing the required words appear in association with, and are equally conspicuous as word(s) "Diamond" or "Synthetic".
+For example, the term "improved" must not be used to describe a Treated Diamond - The Code of Practices does not prescribe where to place the description of a treatment, providing the required words appear in association with, and are equally conspicuous as word(s) "Diamond" or "Synthetic".
 However check Applicable Law for any additional requirements. - Names of firms, manufacturers or trademarks are not to be used in connection with Treated Diamonds, unless such names are clearly succeeded by the word "Treated" as defined in this section or are otherwise equally conspicuously and prominently disclosed as Treated.